Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Related Work

 \subsection{Traffic Element Association}

 Traffic element association aims to link elements like traffic signs with lanes.
-As demonstrated in Table \ref{comparison of exisiting works}, CTSU has initiated internal elements association to describe traffic sign in $\{key:value\}$ form, however lacking both generalization of driving rules from description and lane association~\cite{learningtounderstandtrafficsigns}.
+As demonstrated in \cref{comparison of exisiting works}, CTSU has initiated internal elements association to describe traffic sign in $\{key:value\}$ form, however lacking both generalization of driving rules from description and lane association~\cite{learningtounderstandtrafficsigns}.
 VTKGG~\cite{vtkgg} propose to utilize a graph model for connectivity but also lacks structured expression of driving rules for motion planning and requires complex integration into HD maps, which is typically expressed in the BEV space.
-OpenLaneV2~\cite{wang2023openlanev2} advances BEV space association but is constrained by single-label classification, making it insufficient for signs with multiple rules, which are common in real scenarios.
+OpenLane-V2~\cite{wang2023openlanev2} advances traffic sign and lane association in BEV space, but is constrained by single-label classification for traffic sign rather than structured descriptions for fine-grained driving rules.
+This makes it insufficient for signs with multiple rules, which are complex but common in real scenarios.
 Recent MLLM-based benchmarks~\cite{marcu2024lingoqa, qian2024nuscenesqa, sachdeva2023rank2tell, sima2023drivelm, tencent2023maplm} for autonomous driving, such as MAPLM~\cite{tencent2023maplm}, prioritize end-to-end motion planning over precise rule extraction from traffic sign, lacking evaluation for rule reasoning.
 MapDR addresses this gap by focusing on traffic sign rule extraction and lane association.